-- Use of water as a dust suppressant including on haulage roads prior to accessing the local road network.
-Where mains water is not available, the use of bowsers may need to be considered.
-Where site conditions make this impractical on roads, temporary roadways shall be constructed of hardcore or similar; - Adequate sheeting of skips and removal vehicles when loaded; - Stockpiles of dust generating material shall be damped down or otherwise suitably treated, and sited to minimise the potential for dust generation and as far from sensitive receptors as possible.
+- Adequate sheeting of skips and removal vehicles when loaded; - Stockpiles of dust generating material shall be damped down or otherwise suitably treated, and sited to minimise the potential for dust generation and as far from sensitive receptors as possible.
 The handling of material shall be kept to a minimum and when deposited onto a stockpile it shall be from the minimum possible height; - Regular and adequate sweeping of the area around the site, including the public highway, using wheel cleaning facilities and water-assisted dust sweepers on the access and local roads, to remove, as necessary any material tracked out of the site.
 It may also be beneficial, particularly for larger developments, to obtain prior agreement from the Essex Highways for the most suitable access and haul routes to be used by site traffic; - Adopt a maximum speed limit of no more than 5mph on unsurfaced haul roads and work areas; - No burning of materials on site other than diseased timbers in accordance with Environment Agency regulation, and provided no statutory nuisance arises.
 The production of dark smoke is an outright offence on commercial or trade premises; - Keeping plant and equipment well maintained and ensuring they are shut down in the intervening periods between work or throttled down to a minimum, and engines switched off when vehicles are stationary and equipment is not in use; - Ensuring any plant used for the crushing of materials is permitted by a local authority under the Environmental Permitting (England and Wales) Regulations 2010 and that all works are carried out in accordance with the conditions of such a permit.
 The process operator should notify the local authority prior to the movement of the plant on to the site.
-Other dust generating equipment not operated under a permit to be fitted with dust arrestment equipment; - Suitable boundary monitoring of dust levels may be appropriate for large sites - Avoidance of activities that generate large amounts of dust during windy conditions: - Ensuring bulk cement and other fine powder materials are delivered in enclosed tankers and stored in silos with suitable emission control systems to prevent escape of material and overfilling during delivery;

-Major development projects are likely to require BREEAM certification (or equivalent) which would include air quality considerations.
+Other dust generating equipment not operated under a permit to be fitted with dust arrestment equipment; - Suitable boundary monitoring of dust levels may be appropriate for large sites - Avoidance of activities that generate large amounts of dust during windy conditions; - Ensuring bulk cement and other fine powder materials are delivered in enclosed tankers and stored in silos with suitable emission control systems to prevent escape of material and overfilling during delivery; - 7.9 Major development projects are likely to require BREEAM certification (or equivalent) which would include air quality considerations.

-It is recognised that disruption to local residents will occur during development works, and it is important to remember that local residents may not necessarily be in favour of the development or all aspects of it.
+- 7.10 It is recognised that disruption to local residents will occur during development works, and it is important to remember that local residents may not necessarily be in favour of the development or all aspects of it.
 By keeping an open dialogue and attempting to placate any complaints or grievances, the development is likely to progress more efficiently.
 To this end, it would be helpful to display the contact details for the assigned member of the construction team or office which can deal with air quality issues.
-All complaints should be logged and the measures taken to resolve the issue recorded, and made available to the Council on request.

-For larger developments or developments that are likely to progress over a long period of time, developers are strongly advised to adopt the Considerate Constructors Scheme as a way of reducing emissions.
+All complaints should be logged and the measures taken to resolve the issue recorded, and made available to the Council on request. - 7.11 For larger developments or developments that are likely to progress over a long period of time, developers are strongly advised to adopt the Considerate Constructors Scheme as a way of reducing emissions.
 This scheme suggests guidelines to minimise disruption to local residents and businesses and provide a code of conduct for employees on site so that their work does not unduly upset local residents and/or businesses.
 All personnel should be appraised in considerate working practices to ensure the success of the scheme.

-8.0 Air Quality and Biomass
+8.0 Biomass & CHP